-In this evaluation, the teacher administered (BAT) the biotechnology knowledge application test (posttest); scored and graded it.
-A certificate or attestation of attendance in a biotechnology experiment was issued to each of the participants.
+In this evaluation, the teacher administered (BAT) the biotechnology knowledge application test (pretest and posttest); scored and graded it.
+A certificate or attestation of biotechnology knowledge application was issued to each of the participants.

 Time frame for the use of the Model: